Saturday, April 25, 2015

 I have some of the sweetest memories of growing up.
 I lived in a neighborhood filled with children my age.
 I spent hours outside riding my bike, building forts, climbing the local butte and swimming in rivers.
 I forged relationships that are still intact nearly 40 years later.
 Thinking back now, my body was so strong and healthy.
 It made it possible for so many adventures to happen.

-I remember hearing, "you have such a pretty face, now if you just lost "the weight.""In my mind I can still see the stark white walls and awful florescent lights of the Weight Watchers office.
+I remember hearing, "you have such a pretty face, now if you just lost "the weight.""In my mind I can still see the stark white walls, awful florescent lights and the "clink" of the scales in the Weight Watchers office.
 I remember going to the hospital and listening to a talk about a medically monitored liquid diet my help my 10 year old body shrink to the "appropriate size."
 I remember the pediatrician that had my parents take a "before" picture of me.
 There I stood sheepishly with my hands in front of my slightly rounded belly, eyes not making contact with the photographer and feeling ashamed on our pool deck in my navy blue Speedo.
 This was the very same suit I lived in every day while swimming lap after lap with my team mates, winning ribbons for my athleticism and developing a life long love of swimming.
-That picture followed me all the way to college, where I hope it was eventually shredded with my medical records long after I left school.
+That picture followed me all the way to college, tucked into my medical record, where I hope it was eventually shredded with my medical records long after I left school.
 All this to say the message that my body wasn't good enough, therefore I wasn't good enough was loud and clear.
 These feelings of shame, embarrassment, unworthiness and ugliness stuck around for a very long time and interfered with me feeling truly comfortable in my skin.

 Yet, I was out there living.
 I was participating.
 I was smart and successful.
 I was outgoing and adventurous.
 I was good at making friends and keeping them.
-So good that some of the people I love the most in the world have been my friends since childhood.
+So good that some of the people I love the most in the world have been my friends since early childhood.
 I was never told I couldn't do something, in fact it was just the opposite.
 My family expected so much from me.
 They encouraged me to shine, to be whatever I wanted.
-Yet some how the constant message that I was not good enough, not pretty enough, not worthy of being loved by someone also existed in my psyche.
+Yet somehow the constant message that my body was not good enough, not pretty enough, not worthy of being loved by someone also existed in my psyche as long as I can remember.

 Perhaps that is why now as a clinical therapist, I love dialectics in behavioral therapy so much.
 I know that often two seemingly opposite ideas can exist.
 I know know that I am fat and I am beautiful.
 One does not prevent the other from existing.
 It wasn't an easy journey to where I am today.
 I have many more stories of struggling with my own self-worth, however as I scrolled through these pictures of myself clad in nothing but a bathing suit and a smile, I just saw beauty.